 When you open a port you are forwarding a port.
 As you know this website is all about Port Forwarding.
 All you need to do is find your router in our growing list of routers and follow the instructions.

 Would you rather have us open the port?
-If you want to just open ports with a click of a button take a look at PFConfig.
-This program opens the ports you want and closes the ports you don't want with just a click of a button.
+If you want to just open ports with a click of a button take a look at Network Utilities.
+This software opens the ports you want and closes the ports you don't want with just the click of a button.

 Is My Port Open

-To check if your ports are open simply use our Open Port Check tool.
+To check if your ports are open simply use our Open Port Checker tool.
 Our Open port checking tool is better than the others out there because we don't make assumptions about applications you may be using.
 Our open port tool uses a local application to see if the port is listening.
-Check it out here or go to the left sidebar and click the link titled Port Checking Software.
+Open Port Checker is part of our Network Utilities bundle of software tools.
+Check it out here.